telefonicaid/thinkingcity/docs/topics/device_connection.md

 Take into account that polling commands (as the ones depicted in this document) have an expiration time, and so, if the device don't retrieve the available commands in a reasonable amount of time, they will be discarded.
-Expiration time of the commands is defined Platform-wide (and currently set to 1 day).
+Expiration time of the commands is defined platform-wide (and currently set to 1 day).

 To keep track of the state of commands sent to a device, the IoTAgents create a set of additional attributes in the device entity that let the user check the current status of the command, and the result of the command if there is any.
 The